About Craft in Ireland

 Further details on craft in Ireland are available from the following websites.

-The Crafts Council of Ireland (CCoI) is the main champion of the craft industry in Ireland, fostering its growth and commercial strength, communicating its unique identity and stimulating quality design, innovation and competitiveness.
-Find our more about the history of CCoI here.
+The Design & Crafts Council of Ireland (DCCoI) is the main champion of the craft and design industry in Ireland, fostering its growth and commercial strength, communicating its unique identity and stimulating quality design, innovation and competitiveness.
+Find our more about DCCoI here.

 The National Craft Gallery based in Kilkenny is one of the most exciting artistic venues in the country.
 Open to the public and with free admission its commitment to excellence and innovation allows us to showcase some of the finest examples of contemporary craft.